S3-working-group/s3-practical-guide/docs/all.md

 ##### Prerequisites

-A fractal organization can be formed either by multiple in(ter-)dependent organizations which share a common (primary) <dfn data-info="Driver: A person’s or a group's motive for responding to a specific situation.">driver</dfn>, or by multiple branches, departments, or projects within a larger organization.
+A fractal organization can be formed either by multiple in(ter-)dependent organizations which share a common (primary) <dfn data-info="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</dfn>, or by multiple branches, departments, or projects within a larger organization.

 These <dfn data-info="Constituent: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.">constituents</dfn> (i.e. organizations, branches, departments or projects) need to share at least some — and typically most — functional <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> (e.g. accounting, product management, or development).